Dev-Thought/nx-plugins/README.md

 #### GCP custom domain setup

 Google makes it really easy.
 You can use the [google webmaster](https://www.google.com/webmasters/verification/home).

+#### AWS custom domain setup

+For AWS we need to create first a hosted zone with the domain name e.g.: if your deomain is `www.my-domain.com` than use the name `my-domain.com` for the hosted zone.
+After this is done you get name servers.
+Now you can replace the name servers from your domain with the one from aws and you have everything under conrtol via AWS route 53.
+The rest will be done by ng-deploy-it.
+It will create the ssl certification and validates if you are the owner of the domain.
+You can create the hosted zone in the [Route53](https://console.aws.amazon.com/route53/home#hosted-zones:) Service

 ### Angular Universal Application